justinluce/Banking-Application/README.md

 # Banking-Application

-### This is a simple banking application written in java.
+### This is a simple banking application written in Java that I made in college.

 Things to improve:
 - Modularize